joshforester/StageKitPied-DMXified/DMXified/demo/README.md

 For QLC+ websocket API, see the [QLC+ Web API Test Page](https://www.qlcplus.org/Test_Web_API.html).

 Note that the API isn't explicitly documented there per se, but can be reverse engineered.
-From it, one can glean messages to `send <connectionId> <message>`, for example:
+From it, one can glean messages to `send <message>`, for example:

 getWidgetType: